NOtherDev/handsontable/docs/content/guides/cell-functions/cell-editor.md

   // without waiting for the next component rerender. const valueRef = React.useRef('');

-  // A hook that takes the forwarded ref and a factory function that provides the set of methods
+  // A hook that takes a factory function that provides the set of methods
   // from BaseEditor that your custom editor needs to override.
 It also provides the editor instance
-  // reference in case other functions need to access its methods, like `finishEditing`. const hotCustomEditorInstanceRef = useHotEditorHooks(ref, (superBoundEditorInstanceProvider) => ({
+  // reference in case other functions need to access its methods, like `finishEditing`. const hotCustomEditorInstanceRef = useHotEditor((runSuper) => ({
     setValue(value) {
       valueRef.current = value;
     },